Engee documentation

 Yes

-# Quintary leakage inductance parasitic parallel conductance — parasitic parallel conductance of the fifth winding scattering inductance
+# Fifth leakage inductance parasitic parallel conductance — parasitic parallel conduction of the fifth winding scattering inductance

 Details

-This parameter is used to represent small parasitic effects in parallel to the scattering inductance on the fifth winding.
-The small parallel conductance may be required for modelling some circuit topologies.
+This parameter is used to represent small spurious effects in parallel with the scattering inductance on the fifth winding.
+A small amount of parallel conduction may be required to simulate some circuit topologies.

 Dependencies

-To use this parameter, set parameter Number of windings value Five or Six.
+To use this parameter, set for the parameter Number of windings meaning Five or Six.

 Units